-In this paper we seek to characterize the distribution of extreme stock returns for the S&P500 from 1990 to 2015.
+In this paper we seek to characterize the distribution of extreme stock returns for the Nikkei225 index from 1995 to 2015.
 The fatness of the tail of the limiting distribution can be used to calculate the probabilities of a market crash and thus can contribute to the early warning of market risk (Jansen and De Vries, 1991).
-We focus on the works of Gilli and Kellezi (2006) and Tolikas (2008) who both applied EVT in order to measure financial risks using different approaches.
-Gilli and Kellezi (2006) applied the two well known methods under EVT, Block Maxima Approach and the Peak Over Threshold, to the data which leads to different but closely related descriptions of the extremes.
+[8] Applied the two well known methods under EVT, Block Maxima Approach and the Peak over Threshold, to the data which leads to different but closely related descriptions of the extremes.
 The methods model the extreme events by fitting the Generalized Extreme Value (GEV) distribution and the Generalized Pareto (GP) Distribution, whereafter risk measure analysis was conducted using both models.
-Gilli and Kellezi (2006) concluded that the GP is the better model as there is less wasting of data.
-However, Tolikas (2008) states that although the GP distribution does have its advantages over the GEV, it is subjected to more serial dependence.
-Tolikas (2008) therefore applied a non-overlapping sub period technique to the financial data to reduce dependency.
+[8] Concluded that the GP is the better model as there is less wasting of data.
+However, [9] states that although the GP distribution does have its advantages over the GEV, it is subjected to more serial dependence.
+[9] Therefore applied a non-overlapping sub period technique to the financial data to reduce dependency.
 He then fit the Generalized Logistic (GL) distribution and the GEV to the data and compared the results to determine which model better describes the extreme events.
-Calabrese, Marra & Osmetti (2013) applied GEV and BGEVA models to the sample of Italian SMEs from 2006 to 2011 and found each of the two model is better than the logistic regression.
-Tolikas (2008) introduced the option of probability weighted moments as a more efficient way to estimate parameters instead of the maximum likelihood approach, which was the method used in Gilli and Kellezi (2006).
+[10] Applied GEV and BGEVA models to the sample of Italian SMEs from 2006 to 2011 and found each of the two model is better than the logistic regression.
+[9] Introduced the option of probability weighted moments as a more efficient way to estimate parameters instead of the maximum likelihood approach, which was the method used in [8].
 Each sub period is analyzed and the better fit distribution is assigned to each sub period, where after he concluded that the extremes are generally better characterized by the GL distribution.

 The aim of this paper is to apply Extreme Value Theory to financial returns and determine the best distribution which fits the returns.
-We apply the data sub period technique of Tolikas(2008) on three global financial indices and fit the GL and GEV distributions to the data set.
-We then compare the results from using the sub period technique to Gilli and Kellezi (2006) who analyzed the fit of the GEV distribution to the entire time horizon.
+We apply the data sub period technique of [9] on three global financial indices and fit the GL and GEV distributions to the data set.
+We then compare the results from using the sub period technique to [8] who analyzed the fit of the GEV distribution to the entire time horizon.
 Based on our results, we analyze which methodology is more efficient and sufficient for choosing the adequate distribution that describes the financial market extremes.
 Finally, we perform VaR analysis given the optimal distribution to determine capital requirement.

-Section two details the technical content surrounding the different distributions, obtaining model parameters as well as goodness of fit testing.
+Section 2 details the technical content surrounding the different distributions, obtaining model parameters as well as goodness of fit testing.
 Section 3 provides a description of the data sets used and results obtained.
-Section four covers a critical analysis of the results as well as advantages and drawbacks of both approaches.
-Finally, we end the report with our conclusion.
+Section 4 covers a critical analysis of the results as well as advantages and drawbacks of both approaches.
+Finally, we end the paper with our conclusion.